-Non-class Contact - Primary teachers have non-contact time every week when they are planning out with their class.
+P4 Mr N. Houston P5 Miss Carroll P6/7 Miss Gould P7 Miss Cuthbert CCC Miss Elliott Non-class Contact - Primary teachers have non-contact time every week when they are planning out with their class.
 Other teachers cover aspects of the curriculum and are responsible for the class at that time.
-At the moment, most classes are covered by Ms. Whittle.
+At the moment, classes are covered by Miss Elliott and Mrs Houston.